GeorgeBrown128/pander/README.md

 # pander
-A script to monitor edits to a file, and then use pandoc to generate PDFs automatically,
+A script to monitor edits to a file, and then use pandoc to generate PDFs automatically.